 Custard Filled Cornbread with Blueberries

 One cloudy night this past week I felt like baking, and so we had breakfast for dinner.
 My friend Megan recently wrote a book that's full of inspired ideas – Whole Grain Mornings! – and it includes a new version of an old favorite of ours.
 I’ve been making custard-filled cornbread for years; since I first read about it in Molly’s book.
 It's been on our Christmas breakfast table at least once.
-I worried about changing a tried and true recipe, but Megan's adaptations were a huge – huge! – hit with us all.
+When I incorporated some of Megan's adaptations to the version we're used to, they were a huge hit with us all.

 Custard-Filled Cornbread with Blueberries